 - Standard air conditioning with a climate-controlled glove box

 - Optional heated seats

 - Optional Mini Connected system that has Bluetooth, voice recognition and joystick control

 - Optional Bluetooth and USB/iPod adapter

 Under the Hood

-With the manual, Mini says the Cooper S Clubman can accelerate from zero to 60 mph in 7.0 seconds, which is just 0.3 seconds slower than the regular Cooper S.
+With the manual transmission, Mini says the Cooper S Clubman can accelerate from zero to 60 mph in 6.8 seconds, just 0.2 seconds slower than the regular Cooper S.

 The Clubman gets a combined 32 mpg in mixed driving.
-Unfortunately, just like the regular Cooper, the Clubman takes premium fuel.
+Unfortunately, just like the regular Cooper, the Clubman takes premium fuel with either engine.
 Mechanical features include: